grpc-ecosystem/grpc-gateway/docs/_docs/usage.md

 # How do I use this?

 ## Installation
-First you need to install ProtocolBuffers 3.0.0-beta-3 or later.
+First, you need to install ProtocolBuffers 3.0.0-beta-3 or later.

 ```sh
 mkdir tmp